vipin018/blob-mixer/readme.md

 ## 5. create a file name vite.config.js and import glsl from 'vite-plugin-glsl'; also download the glsl plugin

 # why are we using meshphysicalmaterial instead of shader material?
-- because shader material cannot give us the reflection property of the environment but meshphysicalmaterial can
+- because shader material cannot give us the reflection property of the environment but meshphysicalmaterial cannot do that!!